rjgeng/llm_week2_day5/README.md

 # OpenAI API Billing Incident

+### 🙏 With thanks to Ed Donner
+This repo is part of my learning journey through the Udemy course *LLM Engineering: Master AI, Large Language Models & Agents* by [Ed Donner](https://www.linkedin.com/in/eddonner/).
+His guidance helped me turn a mistake into a lesson — and a case study.

 I'm currently learning from the Udemy course [**LLM Engineering: Master AI, Large Language Models & Agents**](https://www.udemy.com/course/llm-engineering-master-ai-and-large-language-models), taught by [Ed Donner](https://www.linkedin.com/in/eddonner/).

 On **April 23, 2025**, while working on code from **Week 2, Day 5**, I accidentally triggered a billing incident that cost me **$132.42 within 30 minutes**.